alexengrig/metter/README.md

 }
 ```

-The generated suppliers have a default name consisting of a prefix as a class name
+The generated suppliers have a default name consisting of a prefix as a class name,
 and a suffix as the supplier name: `${CLASS_NAME}GetterSupplier` and `${CLASS_NAME}SetterSupplier`.
 You can set a custom name using the annotation parameter `value`.